Beginner's Guide

 Actually, a theme is mandatory for every WordPress site to show content online.
 But you can run a site even without a single plugin installed.

-However, there are some overlaps between those 2 terms.
 Sometimes, we come across themes that provide unique features as plugins do and removal of the theme also removes the features.
 On the other hand, some plugins can also facilitate managing the layout of the website.

 But, their sole purposes are pretty obvious.
 Plugins are for adding features to the site whereas; themes are focused on how the sight appears.